-54 minutes Till 12 0'eloon 55 for on the other, as a I made the third Trial, result the machine with 100 While about the same distance as Wills, I Then as suddenly, on hommetrarth a shory gut from the left which rars the ground, a andden The left wing and sidled dart when out about 100 the machine of to Un feet from the end of the right in a lively man.
+54. minules Till 12 0'eloch55 for on the other, as a I made the third Tral result the machine top While about the same distance as Wills, 9 Then as suddenly, on hommet with a strong yest ing The needder, dant for frym the left which rars the ground, a antiden The left wing and sidled dart when out about 100 the machine of to Un feet from the end of the right is a lively man.
 Trucks ended the flight. neh.
-I immediately Turne Time about 12 seconds (wh the und der to bring the known exactly as witch was muchine down and them why mum plly stopped).
-The worked they and control, Much to our surpuse, Throwing cff the enfine on reacting the ground.
-Her left wing struck first, showing the later under the und der cracked. afin repairs, at 20 min cisition of this machine after 11'o'clock While made much shore effective Than the second trial.
-The course on any of one pormer mes, at the time of its sideing was about like mine, up and down but a little longer it had raised to a height ever the grind though about of probably 12 To 14 feek at purt 12 o'clock Will the same in time.
-Dist gut measured but about 175 ft. starled on The printh Wind speed not quele ou and inst trip.
-The machin whong.
-Will the and stanted of with its ups of the station men presand dolors as it had int we preked this mabefore, but by the line chine up and carried he bud gove three or I buch to the starting for hundred feel he had to under much ways, ap about 20 expected.
+I immediately Turne Time about 12 seconds 1 mit the und der To bring the kunn exactly as witch was muchine down and then why mumples stopped).
+The second flight dever for Thrown off the enfine mus hoken, and The skid worked the end control, Much to our surprise, on reaching the ground under the und der cracked. first alcovery The litera apin repairs, at 20 min after 11 o'clock While made much show effective than on any of or pormer mes, the second trial.
+The course on any of onto pormer nes, at the time of its sitting was about like mine, up and down but a little longer 1. had raised to a height of probably 12 To 14 feck.
+Tak just 12 o'clock Mill starled on The printh and inst hip.
+The machin ever the grind though about the same in Time.
+Dest gut measured but about 175 ft.
+Wind speed not quele as strong.
+With the aid started off with its ups of the station men presand downs as it had int, we prehed this mabefore, but by the line chine up and carried he bud gone three or I buck to the starting for hundred feel he ways, ap about 20 had it under much expected.
 The plane not only leveled off, but the wing that had been high dropped more than he had intended, and it struck the ground shortly before the plane landed.
 The third flight was about 200 feet in about 15 seconds.